FAQ for How to Create Windows XP Setup CD for a Windows-Preloaded System

 - c:\windows\system32\CatRoot\{F750E6C3-38EE-11D1-85E5-00C04FC295EE}\oembios.cat

-Copy the files into the c:\XPSETUP\i386 (if you're following my folder naming system from the article), and carry on making the ISO as per normal.
+Copy the various OEMBIOS files into the c:\XPSETUP\i386 folder (if you're following my folder naming system from the article), and carry on making the ISO as per normal.
 If all goes well, after you install, you won't have to re-activate Windows.
 But note: you will still need the Windows licence key, or you won't even get past the installer.

 Before you ask, these files tie a particular Windows XP setup disk to a specific machine.
 That means that your setup disk can only be used successfully for the machine you created it from.
 The files are the reason why when you buy a computer with Windows preinstalled from a computer vendor, you don't have to activate Windows.